Better with Numbers

 A successful entrepreneur and dedicated philanthropist, Charles McVean had grown increasingly troubled by the poor performance of Memphis’ public schools and believed that the American free enterprise system held the remedy.
 Combining a performance-based compensation model with the powerful effects of peer groups, he launched his unique student-to-student tutoring concept at East High School.
 The program was successful and soon evolved into Peer Power.

-While a number of worthy efforts are trying to gradually reform school districts across America, Peer Power is making progress now by placing students in leadership roles that prepare them for lifetimes of success.
+Peer Power is making progress now by placing students in leadership roles that prepare them for lifetimes of success.
 Now that we know the model works, we see a terrific opportunity for bringing it to more students in more schools, which will require additional funding from a greater range of sources.
 Peer Power seeks partners who are passionate about changing the lives of children today.

 Your Support is Needed